Vagueness: In science

 Many scientific concepts are of necessity vague, for instance species in biology cannot be precisely defined, owing to unclear cases such as ring species.
 Nonetheless, the concept of species can be clearly applied in the vast majority of cases.
 As this example illustrates, to say that a definition is "vague" is not necessarily a criticism.
 Consider those animals in Alaska that are the result of breeding huskies and wolves: are they dogs?
 It is not clear: they are borderline cases of dogs.
 This means one's ordinary concept of doghood is not clear enough to let us rule conclusively in this case.

 Approaches

 The philosophical question of what the best theoretical treatment of vagueness is—which is closely related to the problem of the paradox of the heap, a.k.a. sorites paradox—has been the subject of much philosophical debate.

 Fuzzy logic

 In fuzzy logic, e.g. the predicates cold, warm, and hot apply gradually (vertical axis, 0 and 1 meaning certainly not and certainly, respectively) to a given temperature (horizontal axis).

+One theoretical approach is that of fuzzy logic, developed by American mathematician Lotfi Zadeh.

+A basic difference between perception and measurement is that, in general, measurements are crisp whereas perceptions are fuzzy.
+In a fundamental way, this is the reason why to deal with perceptions it is necessary to employ a logical system that is fuzzy rather than crisp.